schoeggu/qrcode-generator/README.md

 - `version`   The Symbol Version.
 1 - 40.
 If 0, qrgen chooses the smallest possible version.
 - `mode`      Encode Mode.
 - `ecLevel`   Error Correction Level.
-- `surface`   The surface to which qrgen paints.
+- `context`   The cairo context to which is painted.
 - `pixSize`   Size of the qrcode in pixels.

 Returns: